bryant1410/gotips/README.md

 > 2016-26-03 by [@beyondns](https://github.com/beyondns)

 Go has specific approach of definition private/public package fields and funcs.
 All declarations within package is visible.
-1st capital letter of name - public
+But from other packages only names with 1st capital letter is visible (public)
-1st not capital - private

 lib/l.go